 Dashboard

-app.MapSurefireDashboard(); // at /surefireapp.MapSurefireDashboard("/admin"); // custom prefixThe dashboard is embedded in the Surefire.Dashboard package — no extra files or build steps.
+builder.Services.AddSurefireDashboard();// ...app.MapSurefireDashboard(); // at /surefireapp.MapSurefireDashboard("/admin"); // custom prefixThe dashboard is embedded in the Surefire.Dashboard package, with no extra files or build steps.

-Without authorization, anyone who can reach the dashboard can view job arguments, trigger jobs, cancel runs, and manage queues.
+Section titled “Authorization”Anyone who can reach the dashboard can view job arguments and results, trigger jobs, cancel runs, rerun completed work, and pause queues.

-- Stat cards — total jobs, total runs, active runs, and success rate.
+- Stat cards: total jobs, total runs, active runs, success rate, and nodes.

-- Recent runs — the latest runs with status badges.
+- Latest runs: the most recent runs with status badges.

 Lists all registered jobs with their name, description, cron schedule, enabled/disabled status, and tags.